flask-restful/flask-restful/docs/fields.rst

 Lazy Calculation
 ----------------

-If you have some lazy-calculated attributes, you can set ``lazy`` parameter to field.
+If you have some lazy-calculated attributes, you can set ``func`` parameter to field.

     class Person(People):